 This real-world data is the bedrock on which ChatGPT builds its conversational abilities.
 It’s a library of examples of how actual people construct sentences, develop ideas, and communicate information.
 Without the words used to “train the model”, the system would have no clue how human language works.

-Here’s a secret: when ChatGPT responds to you, it has no grand plan.
+When ChatGPT responds to you, it has no grand plan.
 There’s no 1000-word essay already mapped out in its “mind.”
 Instead, it decides each next word one-by-one, based only on the preceding set of words.

 Rinse and repeat a few hundred times, and voilà—you have a coherent passage of text!